-When it comes to choosing flooring material by room, consider the use of the space and how much moisture it will encounter.
+When it comes to choosing flooring material by room, consider the use of the space and how much moisture it’ll encounter.
 Vinyl can be used throughout the entire home, while laminate should be limited to moisture-free areas.

-Laminate flooring is warmer and more comfortable underfoot than vinyl, so laminate is an excellent choice for living rooms and bedrooms.
-Use laminate in spaces where there is little to no risk of spills, dampness or moisture.
+When considering laminate or vinyl flooring for bedrooms or living rooms, laminate is warmer and more comfortable underfoot than vinyl, so it’s an excellent choice for living rooms and bedrooms.
+Use laminate in spaces where there’s little to no risk of spills, dampness or moisture.
 Avoid bathrooms, laundry rooms, mudrooms, basements and potentially kitchens.

-Waterproof vinyl flooring can stand up to heavy foot traffic, damp environments, spills and splashes.
+Waterproof vinyl flooring can withstand heavy foot traffic, damp environments, spills and splashes.
 Due to its rugged, waterproof nature, vinyl is ideal for bathrooms, mudrooms, laundry rooms, basements, entryways and more.

-Trying to decide whether vinyl or laminate is suitable for you?
-This condensed pros and cons list can help:
+If you’re trying to decide whether vinyl or laminate is suitable for you, this quick pros and cons list can help:

 Some of the pros of vinyl flooring include: